Conference Agenda

 • How is planning now perceived and how should this be approached?

-Martin Hadland, Founder & Managing Director, Student First Group (Conference Chair)
+Robert Kingham, Director, Student First Group (Panel Chair)

 • Why is Europe continuing to grow in popularity and where are the opportunities?